markski1/SAMP-tireFuncs/documentation/README-en.md

 TIRE_UNCHANGED 	// Used in `SetVehicleIndividualTire` to not modify a specified tire
 ```

+Last but not least, `VALID_TIRE_TYPES` is the number of tire types this library handles (6).
+Although the chances of this number ever changing are realistically nothing but nil, you should use the macro instead of 6 just to be sure.

 ## Implementation examples

 Many example snippets are available [here](../examples/examples-en.pwn)